BroPet89/starwars_app/README.md

-# starwars_app
+# Star Wars App
-This is a text repo for an app to consume the SWAPI data
+This is a test repo for an app to consume the SWAPI data